Local Government Legal Center

 The LGLC is a coalition of national local government organizations formed in 2023 by the National Association of Counties (NACo), National League of Cities (NLC) and International Municipal Lawyers Association (IMLA) to provide education to local governments regarding the Supreme Court and its impact on local governments and local officials and to advocate for local government positions at the Supreme Court in appropriate cases.
 Visit the Local Government Legal Center to learn more.

-Speaker: Theane Evangelis, John Korzen & Amanda Karras
+Speakers: Theane Evangelis, John Korzen & Amanda Karras

 Navigating social media as a local leader in the wake of recent SCOTUS decision